awsdocs/amazon-aurora-user-guide/doc_source/aurora-replicas-adding.md

 1. Choose **Create Aurora replica** to create the Aurora Replica\.

-## CLI<a name="aurora-replicas-adding.CLI"></a>
+## AWS CLI<a name="aurora-replicas-adding.CLI"></a>

-To create an Aurora Replica in your DB cluster, run the [create\-db\-instance](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command\.
+To create an Aurora Replica in your DB cluster, run the [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command\.
 Include the name of the DB cluster as the `--db-cluster-identifier` option\.
 You can optionally specify an Availability Zone for the Aurora Replica using the `--availability-zone` parameter, as shown in the following examples\.

 For example, the following command creates a new MySQL 5\.7–compatible Aurora Replica named `sample-instance-us-west-2a`\.